marcnewlin/hi_my_name_is_keyboard/README.md

 The PoC implements this attack by writing the target Bluetooth address and serial number to a donor keyboard, plugging the donor keyboard into the Mac, and then reading the link key off of the donor keyboard.

-This attack is mitigated my enabling Lockdown Mode on the Mac.
+This attack can be mitigated my enabling Lockdown Mode on the Mac.

 #### Affected Versions